ronanhart/ronanhart.github.io/_pages/projects.md

 ---
 title: Projects
-permalink: /projects/
+permalink: /ecologist/projects/
 header:
    image: "assets/images/headers/20240203_172309.jpg"
-   caption: "Sandia Mountains, Albuquerque, NM.
+   caption: "Sandia Foothills, Albuquerque, NM.
 Photo by Ronan Hart"
    image_description:
      "A family of 8 mule deer in the shrubland.
 Many of them are looking at the photographer.
 This photo was taken by Ronan Hart in the Sandia Mountain foothills outside Albuquerque, NM on 2024-02-03."